hdShang/arxiv-daily/docs/cs-CV/2025-08-24/papers/250817502v1-social-mae-a-transformer-based-multimodal-autoencoder-for-face-and-v.md

 ---
 layout: default
-title: Social-MAE: A Transformer-Based Multimodal Autoencoder for Face and Voice
+title: "Social-MAE: A Transformer-Based Multimodal Autoencoder for Face and Voice"
 ---

 # Social-MAE: A Transformer-Based Multimodal Autoencoder for Face and Voice